reingart/pyfpdf/docs/TextColumns.md

 ```
 ![Balanced Columns](tcols-balanced.png)

-Note that column balancing only works reliably when the font size (specifically the line height) doesn't change.
+Note that column balancing only works reliably when the font size (specifically the line height) doesn't change, and if there are no images included.
 If parts of the text use a larger or smaller font than the rest, then the balancing will usually be out of whack.
 Contributions for a more refined balancing algorithm are welcome.

 ### Possible future extensions